 I provide a safe place to explore problems and or challenges or goals with a warm-hearted supportive professional you can trust.

 By choosing to work with me you will have the benefits from my having undertaken a particularly wide range of training (listed below) including achieving a distinction in advanced counselling skills.

 As well as therapy involving talking about how you are right now we might explore issues such as your attachment pattern to other key people from childhood onwards.

-Most of my work takes place in the therapy room and some is by via Skype videolink (which can be a free call via your computer) or phone.
+Most of my work takes place in the therapy room and some is by via Skype or FaceTime, Microsoft Teams, WhatsApp or Zoom videocalls (which can be a free call via your device) or phone.